SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         need to do the same setup step you have done on your machine: clone your Github, install dependencies, download data, run code.
 Try doing this to make sure you can train a model.

+2. The above exercises should hopefully have convinced you that it can be hard to scale experiments using the Compute Engine service.
+The reason being that you need to manually start, setup and stop a separate VM for each experiment.
-2. We are now moving on to the final way to train our code, using `Vertex AI` service.
+    Instead lets try to use the Vertex AI service to train our models.

     1. Start by enabling it by searching for `Vertex AI` in the cloud console and go to the service

     2. The way we are going to use Vertex AI is to create custom jobs because we have already developed docker containers that contains everything to run our code.
 Thus the only command that we need to use is `gcloud ai custom-jobs create` command.
 An example here would be:

         ```bash